 Equality under the law is paramount in our legal system and to the rule of law.
-If confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent addressing this topic.
-However, as a judicial nominee, I do not believe it appropriate to comment further on an abstract and hypothetical scenario, which is or may be the subject of pending or impending litigation.
+If confirmed, I will fully and faithfully apply all Supreme Court and Eighth Circuit precedent addressing this topic.
+However, as a judicial nominee, I do not believe it appropriate to comment further on a subject which is or may be the subject of pending or impending litigation.
 See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).